Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### During a security event, it is discovered that some Amazon EC2 instances have not been sending Amazon CloudWatch logs.
 Which steps can the Security Engineer take to troubleshoot this issue?
 (Choose two.)

 - [x] Connect to the EC2 instances that are not sending the appropriate logs and verify that the CloudWatch Logs agent is running.
 - [x] Log in to the AWS account and select CloudWatch Logs.
-Check for any monitored EC2 instances that are in the ג€Alertingג€ state and restart them using the EC2 console.
+Check for any monitored EC2 instances that are in the "Alerting" state and restart them using the EC2 console.
 - [ ] Verify that the EC2 instances have a route to the public AWS API endpoints.
 - [ ] Connect to the EC2 instances that are not sending logs.
 Use the command prompt to verify that the right permissions have been set for the Amazon SNS topic.
 - [ ] Verify that the network access control lists and security groups of the EC2 instances have the access to send logs over SNMP.